 The head, shaft and die labels are very OEM specific.
 However, to provide a minimum amount of information, diameters of them plus depth of die are given.

-Attribute die_label can be used to refer to a catalogue entry.
-Then, die_diameter and die_depth can be omitted in χMCF file if their values are given in catalogue.
+The attribute die_label can be used to refer to a catalogue entry.
+In this situation, die_diameter and die_depth can be omitted in χMCF file, if their values are given in the catalogue.

 One level higher, the entire rivet can refer via an attribute to an item that is found in an OEM Specific PDM system.
 In this case, subtype definition is used from catalogue, too, if present.
 To maintain consistency in such cases, the <rivet/> in χMCF file is not allowed to specify another subtype than the referred item from the PDM system.